jcmaerz3/Crawfish-Frog-PVA/README.md

 # Crawfish-Frog-PVA
-R code for PVA conducted in Kinney et al. in press.
+R code for PVA conducted in Terrell et al. in press.
 Ichthyology and Herpetology